Skip to main content

 }

-Note: If input_schema is null or omitted, the tool takes no parameters.
+Note: If input_schema is null, the tool takes no parameters.

 ToolOutput